secuxtech/secux-paymentkit-ios/README.md

     getting coin/token account information is successful and coin/token account information is in the user account's coinAccountArray, otherwise data might contain
     an error message.

+    Note: if return result is SecuXRequestNoToken / SecuXRequestUnauthorized, the login  session is timeout, please relogin the system.
 ```

 #### <u>Sample</u>